-How to host a sustainable party
+How to throw a sustainable party

 Anyone who has hosted a party (and had to clean up afterward) knows it can end up being more than a little wasteful.
 From the food to the decor and supplies, a lot of things end up going straight into the trash when the last guest has left.
 Another downside?
 Many party essentials sold in stores use plastic and other disposable materials that are harmful to the environment.